-- Tiebreaker #1: The competitor with the highest score in the trouble shooting criteria will be declared the winner. - Tiebreaker #2: The competitor with the highest score in the Equipment and Component Installation will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the Health and Safety criteria will be declared the winner.
+- Tiebreaker #1: The competitor with the highest score in the trouble shooting criteria will be declared the winner. - Tiebreaker #2: The competitor with the highest score in intelligent relay operation will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the Health and Safety criteria will be declared the winner.